Alex-Pennington/pennington_m110a_demod/phoenixnestmodem_eula.md

 ## 1. GRANT OF LICENSE

+**LICENSE REQUIRED:** Use of this Software requires obtaining a free individual license from Phoenix Nest LLC.

+To obtain your free license, contact:
+- **Website:** www.organicengineer.com
+- **Email:** [Insert Contact Email]

-Subject to the terms of this Agreement, Licensor grants you a non-exclusive, non-transferable, royalty-free license to:
+Upon receiving your individual license, Licensor grants you a non-exclusive, non-transferable, royalty-free license to:

 a) Download, install, and use the Software on any number of devices you own or control;